sindresorhus/awesome-scifi/readme.md

 #### [Walkaway](https://www.goodreads.com/book/show/40604388-walkaway) (2017) *by [Cory Doctorow](https://en.wikipedia.org/wiki/Cory_Doctorow)* [3.7]

-Idea-driven scifi about a tech-savvy movement of "walkways", disenchanted people walking away from an increasingly oppressive capitalist society and creating their own ad-hoc societies.
+Idea-driven scifi about a tech-savvy movement of "walkaways", disenchanted people walking away from an increasingly oppressive capitalist society and creating their own ad-hoc societies.
 Doctorow manages to combine cyberpunk "high tech, low life" with a bit of utopian science fiction which feels very refreshing. - [nahkampf](https://github.com/nahkampf)

 > In a world of non-work, ruined by human-created climate change and pollution, and where people are under surveillance and ruled over by a mega-rich elite, Hubert, Etc, his friend Seth, and Natalie, decide that they have nothing to lose by turning their backs and walking away from the everyday world or "default reality".
 >